-Pumpkins are in the same ‘family’ as cucumbers, melons, squashes and courgettes and are a type of fruit rather than a vegetable.
-Broadly speaking anything that contains seeds is classed as a fruit rather than a vegetable.
+Pumpkins are in the same ‘family’ as cucumbers, melons, squashes and courgettes and are a type of fruit and not a vegetable.
+Broadly speaking anything that has seeds is classed as a fruit.
 They’re from the Cucurbitaceae family that has evolved to live in extreme climates.

-Pumpkins like free draining soil with lots of organic matter (compost or well rotted manure), and are a very thirsty crop (think watery end product), so ensure they’re watered regularly once they’re growing.
+Pumpkins like free draining soil with lots of organic matter (compost or well-rotted manure), and are a very thirsty crop (think watery end product), so make sure they’re watered regularly once they’re growing.

 Allow 1.2m (4ft) between plants.

 Pumpkins produce side shoots (a shoot that develops off the main stem).

 Let each side shoot grow a male flower.
 (A male flower can be recognised as one that doesn’t have a tiny pumpkin attached to the base of it.)
 When the next female flower appears, cut the side shoot just above the female flower to stop the shoot growing any more.
 A female flower can be recognised as one that has a tiny small pumpkin growing below it.
 More side shoots will develop off the main stem and this practice can be repeated all along.
 This will encourage several smaller pumpkins and not one huge one.